moltenform/podcast-pop-person/README.md

 Prerequisites for doing the entire process:
     Python 3
     An Azure account
+        (The script is also compatible with Whisper which is open source, but the Azure platform had much better diarization results).
     Python libraries librosa, numpy, and soundfile
         Best way to set this up:
         Install anaconda